 I decided to take a walk from Masjid Jamek.
 You can catch the train to the stop near Masjid Jamek.
 The area offers great shopping options and gives insight into the rich history of the city.
 Little India, Chinatown and Central Market is walking distance from this place.
 I walked towards the Central Markets which are quite popular for local artifacts, handicrafts.
 You can buy a wide range of souvenirs.
 The markets are a landmark of Kuala Lumpur since the 1940s and are divided into handicrafts of various races that live in Malaysia.
 Walking through the Markets you can feel the rich cultural heritage and diversity of cultures in the country.

 Kuala Lumpur offers a wide range of cheap and affordable accommodation catering to backpackers and budget-minded travellers.
-Offering over 50,000 rooms, Kuala Lumpur city caters to visitors in all price ranges.
-With cheap and quality hotels available in almost all suburbs in the city, Kuala Lumpur and Malaysia are increasingly becoming the most visited city in the world.
+Offering over 50,000 rooms, Kuala Lumpur City caters to visitors in all price ranges.
+With cheap and quality budget hotels available in almost all suburbs in the city, Kuala Lumpur and Malaysia are increasingly becoming the most visited city in the world.

 Bijan | Sek Yu-En | Yut Kee | Sri Nirwana Maju | Precious Old China Restaurant | Pelita